12 Consumer Discretionary Stocks Moving In Wednesday's Intraday Session - Benzinga

 Gainers

-- Callaway Golf ELY stock moved upwards by 12.33% to $20.18.
-As of 13:30 EST, this security is trading at a volume of 2.7 million shares, making up 138.4% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $3.7 billion.
+- Genius Brands Intl GNUS stock rose 11.57% to $0.77.
+Trading volume for this security as of 13:30 EST is 72.2 million, which is 2308.5% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $241.2 million.
 As per the press release, Q1 earnings came out yesterday.

 Losers